magiclen/escape-regex/README.md

 ## Example

-Use the `escape` function of the `regex` create, instead of this crate.
+Use the `escape` function of the `regex` crate, instead of this crate.

 ```rust
 extern crate regex;